Love them or hate them but deadlines really are one of the best tools at your disposal.

-Some daily lessons I learnt from those 23 days:
+Some daily lessons I learnt about myself from those 23 days:

-- I love being in competion, even with myself, so daily targets and challenges that were bite-size and manageable gave me a feel good factor at the end of everyday when I achieved it.
+- I really love being in competion (even with myself), so daily targets and challenges that were bite-size and manageable gave me a feel good factor at the end of everyday when I achieved it.

-- The four days when I didnt manage to do any writing I started to get angry at myself for getting behind, but re-planned how I was going to make up those words over the remaining days.
-A younger me would have probably given up completely if I got that far behind.
+- The four days when I didn't manage to do any writing I started to get angry at myself for getting behind, but re-planned how I was going to make up those words over the remaining days.
+A younger me would've probably given up completely if I got that far behind.

 - Even on days when I didn't feel like doing anything I still made myself write something, as I knew the 'tomorrow me' would thank me for it.

 - I managed to keep myself on track, and didn't end up needing to write 15,000 words over the final two days.
 This meant I got to relax last night and watch a film at 7pm, instead of heaping sugar onto a spoon to put in my water at 4am.

 - Due to setting my own deadlines I was able to achieve such a huge amount in November that I wouldn't have done otherwise.

 There will always be a part of me that is a lastminute.com person if I allow myself to be.
 I'd always love to watch just one more episode of Game of Thrones before I start working, and so it's something I have to work on every day.
 But with so many built up experiences of stress associated with deadlines, I just don't want the feeling the 'panic monster' brings when I've left things too late.

 Deadlines are a fantastic catalyst to help prove to yourself what you're capable of doing, especially when it comes to turning those lifelong ideas into a reality.